michalyn97/bikesharing/README.md

 # Summary

 With most of the bike riders being subsribers the bike sharing program will be successful in Des Moines, IA based upon our data.
-We may want to take a look visually at the peak times during the entire year as well as well as if we can get more female subscribers.
-There may be a market for bike rentals within the 20 - 25 age range.
+We may want to take a look visually at the peak times during the entire year as well as if we can get more female subscribers.
+There may be a market for bike rentals female subscribers within the 20 - 25 age range.